The Logarithmic Quot space: foundations and tropicalisation: Introduction

 In this paper we construct a proper moduli stack on the category of logarithmic schemes, called the \textit{logarithmic Quot space} and denoted $\mathsf{Quot}(X,\mathcal{E})$.
-The morphism $r$ does exist after replacing source and target with their corresponding Quot schemes.
+The morphisms $r_i$ extend to morphisms of logarithmic Quot spaces.
+We show that the logarithmic Quot spaces we construct are representable in a suitable sense, universally closed, and separated.
+The main result of \cite{Quot2} completes the proof that, after fixing numerical data, the logarithmic Quot space is proper.

 In the special case $\mathcal{E} = \mathcal{O}_X$ the (logarithmic) Quot scheme coincides with the (logarithmic) Hilbert scheme.
-The morphism $r$ estabilishes a link between the rich geometry of the Hilbert scheme of points on a surface, in particular Grojnowski--Nakajima theory \cite{MR1386846,MR1711344}, and the Hilbert scheme of curves on a threefold.
-For arbitrary $\mathcal{E}$ the morphism $r$ is the key tool for developing a \textit{gluing formula} generalising similar formulas in Gromov--Witten and Donaldson--Thomas theory \cite{decompdegenGWinvar,MR2683209,kim2021degeneration,li2001degeneration, LiWu, MR23,Ran19,MNOP2}.
+The morphisms $r_i$ are geometrically interesting.
+For example, they establish a link between the rich geometry of the Hilbert scheme of points on a surface, in particular Grojnowski--Nakajima theory \cite{MR1386846,MR1711344}, and the Hilbert scheme of curves on a threefold.
+For arbitrary $\mathcal{E}$ the morphisms $r_i$ are the key tool for developing a \textit{gluing formula} generalising similar formulae in Gromov--Witten and Donaldson--Thomas theory \cite{decompdegenGWinvar,MR2683209,kim2021degeneration,li2001degeneration, LiWu, MR23,Ran19,MNOP2}.
+The logarithmic Quot space has a number of further connections to well-studied geometric objects, see Section \ref{sec:ConnectionLiterature}.

-Our logarithmic Quot scheme has good categorical properties, see especially Section \ref{sec:QuotAsModuli}.
+Our logarithmic Quot space has good categorical properties, see especially Section \ref{sec:QuotAsModuli}.
 For example, the logarithmic Hilbert scheme is the moduli space of proper monomorphisms in the category of logarithmic schemes.
-The logarithmic Quot scheme is the moduli space of \textit{logarithmic surjections of coherent sheaves}, which are closely related to surjections of sheaves in the logarithmic \'etale topology.
+The logarithmic Quot space is the moduli space of \textit{logarithmic surjections of coherent sheaves}, which are closely related to surjections of sheaves in the logarithmic \'etale topology\cite{MW23,Nak17}.

 A central idea of this paper is to identify a natural tropical object to associate with a logarithmic surjection of coherent sheaves, called the \textit{tropical support}.
-Tropical support leads to the correct notion of \textit{minimal or basic logarithmic structure} for the logarithmic Quot scheme \cite{abramovich2011stable,chen2011stable,Gillam,gross2012logarithmic}.
+Tropical support leads to the correct replacement for the idea of \textit{minimal or basic logarithmic structure} of the logarithmic Quot space \cite{abramovich2011stable,chen2011stable,Gillam,gross2012logarithmic}.
+Since the logarithmic Quot space is not a scheme with logarithmic structure, we avoid using the language of minimal logarithmic structures in the sequel.
+The connection between tropical support and the K-theory of toric varieties is explored further in \cite{Quot2}.